blabla1337/skf-flask/README.md

 ### Docker

 The fastest way to start using the SKF project is using the pre-built container hosted at Docker hub.
 This container always has the very latest version from the master repository.
+Change the JWT_SECRET value to a new random secret string before starting the docker image.

 ```
-docker run -ti -p 127.0.0.1:443:443 blabla1337/skf-flask
+docker run -e "ORIGIN=localhost" -e "JWT_SECRET=change_this_super_secret_random_string" -ti -p 127.0.0.1:443:443 blabla1337/skf-flask
 ```

 The application will greet you on: